 The relevant Church of England and/or Chester Diocesan policies and procedures have been adopted, as necessary, and will be followed.
-See the relevant documents for full details.
+Our Parish Safeguarding Policy is publicly available on our website.
+See the policy for full details.

 15 Personal safety